suchow/suchow.io/_posts/2010-01-01-reading-list.md

 tags: [reading list, books]
 ---

-An in-progress list of some books I've recently read:
+A list, always in-progress, of books I've recently read:

++ The moral landscape (Harris), 5/2014
++ How to win friends and influence people (Carnegie), 4/2014
 + The checklist manifesto (Gawande), 4/2014
 + Thinking, fast and slow (Kahneman), 3/2014
 + Lying (Harris), 3/2014